emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 ## "Ah-hah" moments for experienced learners

-Beyond its refreshing anti-perfectionism, Stedman's book really shines as a soft intro to many of the more technical ideas that underpin language learning.
-For experienced learners who haven't already encountered these ideas, _The Language Secret_ will set off lightbulbs left and right.
+Beyond its refreshing anti-perfectionism, Stedman's book  shines as a soft introduction to a few important ideas from linguistics that can be illuminating for language learners.
+If you're an experienced learner who hasn't already encountered these ideas, _The Language Secret_ will set off lightbulbs left and right for you.

 This is especially true if you're studying or have ever studied a Germanic or Romance language.
-The two chapters on these language families pull back the curtain on some interesting patterns that provide a "why" for many of the major patterns and quirks of these popular languages.
+The two chapters on these language families do a good job of providing a "why" for many of the most important patterns and quirks of these popular languages.

 But even if you're studying Russian or Thai, the sections on grammar, idiom, register, and language families in general will all offer helpful insights.
 Anglophones, in particular, will benefit from the chapter on grammar which points out many of the patterns in English that tend to break down in other languages.

 ### If you like learning a little bit of lots of languages, this book is for you

 I see a lot of people interested in many, many languages in the language learning corners of the internet.
-Look at people's Twitter bios and you'll see 15 different flags indicating their target languages.
+Look at people's Twitter bios and you'll see 13 different flags indicating their target languages.

-If that sounds like you, _The Language Secret_ can probably help you achieve that rough understanding of many languages that you're aiming for.
+If that sounds like you, _The Language Secret_ can probably help you gain a rough understanding of many languages that you're aiming for.
 The chapters on language families are intended to show how you can acquire basic vocabulary and grammar in many sister languages at once.

 ## Not the best book for first-time learners